shade-econ/tariff-shocks/README.md

 ## Organization

 #### Notebooks
-The results of the paper are obtained in two Jupyter notebooks:
+The results of the paper are obtained in two Jupyter notebooks, both of which should run in just a few seconds:
 - `baseline_results.ipynb` has all figures, tables, and numerical results in the paper that do not involve the quantitative model in section 6.
 - `quantitative_results.ipynb` has results associated with the quantitative model in section 6.
 This includes figures 10–15 and table 3 in section 6, and figures 19–21 in the appendix.
 Note that this requires the [`sequence-jacobian`](https://github.com/shade-econ/sequence-jacobian) toolkit to be installed.